Renal pelvis

 The renal pelvis or pelvis of the kidney is the funnel-like dilated part of the ureter in the kidney.
-It is formed by the covnvergence of the major calyces, acting as a funnel for urine flowing from the major calyces to the ureter.
+It is formed by the convergence of the major calyces, acting as a funnel for urine flowing from the major calyces to the ureter.
 It has a mucous membrane and is covered with transitional epithelium and an underlying lamina propria of loose-to-dense connective tissue.

 The renal pelvis is situated within the renal sinus alongside the other structures of the renal sinus.

-The renal pelvis is the location of several kinds of kidney cancer and is affected by infection in pyelonephritis.

 Clinical significance

 The renal pelvis is the location of several kinds of kidney cancer and is affected by infection in pyelonephritis.
 A large "staghorn" kidney stone may block all or part of the renal pelvis.

 The size of the renal pelvis plays a major role in the grading of hydronephrosis.
 Normally, the anteroposterior diameter of the renal pelvis is less than 4 mm in fetuses up to 32 weeks of gestational age and 7 mm afterwards.
 In adults, 13% of the normal population have a transverse pelvic diameter of over 10 mm.